 Don’t always study your book

 If you have been following these tips and studying every day then there is absolutely no need to pull an all nighter before every exam.
-I am not going to lie, there were a few exams that I did need to stay up all night to prepare for but I was far less stressed than most of my peers, because unlike a lot of them I developed a routine and I stuck to them.
+I am not going to lie, there were a few exams that I did need to stay up all night to prepare for.
+Some exams are just harder than others and have so much information.

 USE YOUR SYLLABUS

 I cannot stress this one enough.
 At the beginning of the semester your professor is going to give you a packet of paper that tells you exactly how to pass their class.
 The syllabus will outline due dates, exam dates, readings, and what part of your grade each assignment accounts for.
 Yet so many students never look at them again after that first week.

 Once you get your syllabus I recommend that you copy down every single due date, exam date, and reading into your planner.
 Mark on your planner 1 week before an exam, so that if you weren’t already studying now you know to start, and if you are really dedicated, use sticky notes to mark readings in your books and write the date it must be read by on there.
 When you finish a reading, remove the sticky note.

 Studying in college is a lot easier than a lot of students make it out to be.
 As long as you’re organized and you’re dedicated then you should be absolutely fine.
 If you are going into freshman year, there is a good chance that you’re going to be overwhelmed at first.
 Take a deep breath – it gets easier.
 You get used to having to learn on your own and put up with a demanding schedule, I promise.